thejoshyee/inquirelead_demo/README.md

 # inquirelead_demo
-Screenshots of inquirelead for portfolio
+Screenshots of InquireLead for portfolio showing work in progress for the frontend using NextJS and Tailwind.

+# TODO:
+OpenAI API
+Database
+Custom Backend